jversoza/MTEC2002/index.markdown

 * 4 x 10 minute quizzes
 * Questions will be **very basic** (if you've done the homework, there's no need to prep!)

 There will also be two major projects.
 You can work as individuals or as teams.
-However, if you works as teams, prove the collaboration via commits in git.
+However, if you work as  a teams, collaboration must be apparent via commits in git.
 * Midterm
 * Final